 Fertility Preservation Program

 Fertility preservation has emerged as a crucial aspect of health care.
 It affords individuals facing medical treatments (such as chemotherapy or radiation therapy) that may compromise their fertility an opportunity to safeguard their ability to have biological children in the future.
-Fortunately, people who face a cancer diagnosis now have options to preserve their chances of having a baby with their own sperm or eggs one day.
+Fortunately, people who face a cancer diagnosis now have options to preserve their chances of one day having a baby with their own sperm or eggs.

 There are other circumstances in which people may pursue fertility preservation.
 These include conditions that may cause infertility, like endometriosis or diminished ovarian reserve, and those affected may also seek fertility preservation.
-People approaching their mid or late 30s who haven’t yet found life partners may consider freezing their eggs to extend the window of time when they can conceive.
+People approaching their mid or late 30s may consider freezing their eggs to extend the window of time when they can conceive.
 Transgender individuals interested in becoming parents in the future may elect to freeze their sperm or eggs before they transition.

 Our Fertility Preservation Program encompasses a range of services tailored to meet one’s individual needs.
 At the heart of this program lies a commitment to empowering individuals with knowledge and understanding.
 It is designed to help people freeze their eggs, embryos, sperm, testicular tissue, or ovarian tissue for future use.
 This offers the chance to build a family when the time is right.